Learn more about input validation

 What is input validation?

-Input validation - sometimes also called form validation - refers to any type of verification that data has been correctly entered into an input field or that it meets certain specifications.
-The most common data types affected by form validation are passwords and text.
+Input validation - sometimes called form validation or input testing - refers to any type of verification that data has been correctly entered into an input field or that it meets certain specifications.
+The most common data types affected by form validation are passwords, email addresses, and HTML text.

 Feedback provided by input validation can vary.
-For example, if the user has typed letters into a field reserved for numbers only, input validation would inform them that they have not met the specific requirements for that box, and why.
+For example, if the user has typed letters into a field reserved for numbers only, input validation would trigger an error message to inform them that they have not met the specific requirements for that box, and why.
 Alternatively, if a field requires that the user enters a valid phone number or email address, input validation will let them know whether they have followed the accepted format for entering this data or not.

 In a case where input into a specific field is required in order to proceed further, yet the user has left this area blank, input validation would notify them that they have overlooked this section of the form, urging them to fix the error in order to continue.